-Let’s just get the most obvious site out of the way, because it’s very unlikely you’re going to come to Peru and not want to visit Machu Picchu.
+It’s very unlikely you’re going to come to Peru and not want to visit Machu Picchu.
 It’s one of the most famous tourist sites in the world and for good reason!

 Visiting this Incan citadel hidden in the mountains transports you to a sacred city where the rock formations are said to form a map of the stars.
 It has a magical feel to it, as though it is almost floating above the lands beneath it.